Black January

-Black January (Qara Yanvar), also known as Black Saturday or the January Massacre, was a violent crackdown on Azerbaijani nationalism and anti-Soviet sentiment in Baku on 19–20 January 1990, as part of a state of emergency during the dissolution of the Soviet Union.
+Black January (Qara Yanvar), also known as Black Saturday or the January Massacre, was a violent crackdown on anti-Soviet sentiments, Azerbaijani nationalism, and irredentism in Baku on 19 and 20 January 1990, as part of a state of emergency during the dissolution of the Soviet Union.

 General Secretary of the Soviet Communist Party Mikhail Gorbachev and Defence Minister Dmitry Yazov asserted that military law was necessary to thwart efforts by the Azerbaijani independence movement to overthrow the Soviet Azerbaijani government.
 According to official estimates of Azerbaijan, 147 civilians were killed, 800 people were injured, and five people went missing.

 In a resolution of 22 January 1990, the Supreme Soviet of Azerbaijan SSR declared that the decree of the Presidium of the Supreme Soviet of the USSR of 19 January, used to impose emergency rule in Baku and military deployment, constituted an act of aggression.

 Events

 In December 1989, Azerbaijanis living in regions bordering Iran ripped down border fences, demanding closer ties with ethnic Azerbaijanis living in Iran.
 The local authorities in Jalilabad surrendered to rioters, turning over administration to the Popular Front of Azerbaijan.
 This was followed by a non-violent turnover of the Lankaran administration to the Popular Front two weeks later.

 On 9 January 1990, the Supreme Soviet of the Armenian SSR voted to include Nagorno-Karabakh in its budget and allowed its inhabitants to vote in Armenian elections, thus disregarding Soviet authority and Azerbaijani SSR jurisdiction, and causing outrage throughout the republic.
 This led to demonstrations which demanded the ousting of Azerbaijani communist officials and called for independence from the Soviet Union.
 Their rhetoric was, according to a Human Rights Watch report, "heavily anti-Armenian".
 On 12 January, the Popular Front organized a national defence committee with branches in factories and offices in Baku.
 The aim was to mobilize the population for battle with local Armenians.